HNLMS Dolfijn (S808): Ship history

 In July 1976 Dolfijn, together with the frigates Tromp, Van Nes, Van Galen, the destroyers Holland, Zeeland and the replenishment ship Poolster visited New York in commemoration of the city's 200 years anniversary.

 On 29 April 1982 the boat was decommissioned.
 On 22 July 1985 the boat was sold to be scrapped at the yard of the Heuvelman in Puttershoek.

-Captain Just Roele was one of the Commanders of this submarine and enjoys the honour of being the first Dutch submarine commander to take a Dutch submarine around the World.
-Captain Roele later took overall command of the Dutch Submarine fleet and subsequently became Dutch Defence Attache in London and New York.